Wizardcn/ga-linear-regression/readme.md

 noise = np.random.normal(0, 9, size=(X.shape[0],))
 y = 1.323 * X + 123.535 + noise
 ```
-And  and run the pipeline function using the following code:
+And and run the `natural_selector` function using the following code:

 ```python
 solution = natural_selector(